Temvria is a beautiful village in Nicosia. It is located in the centre of the Solea valley and it is about 60km from the capital.

 The name of the village:

-On the name of the village, it is said that it has to do with the King of the island, which, according to the local tradition, his ancient kingdom was in the area of the village.
+On the name of the village, it is said that it is linked to King Temvros, the King of the island, which, according to the local tradition, his ancient kingdom was in the area of the village.

 The Population of the village: